 Grievous bodily harm is a very serious form of assault where the person attacked receives:

 If you commit grievous bodily harm you can be sentenced to up to 14 years in jail.

 With grievous bodily harm, the prosecution need not prove that the accused intended to do GBH to the victim.
 A court only needs to be satisfied that the accused unlawfully caused the GBH suffered by the victim.
 The causation issue is sometimes a matter of dispute in a trial.

 So, for example where the accused has pushed the victim and the victim has then fallen and suffered a head injury which constitutes GBH, a jury would need to consider whether the push caused the head injury.

-Rawlings Criminal Law is committed to providing professional, quality advice and representation to people facing stressful predicaments in their lives.
+Rawlings Criminal Law is committed to providing professional, quality advice and representation to people on the Gold Coast facing stressful predicaments in their lives.
 We are thorough in the consideration of the evidence and its admissibility and dedicated to our client’s cases.

 Assault and violence related charges are serious matters and carry tough penalties upon conviction.
 We will fight to protect your interests.
 If you have been charged with a violence-related offence then contact us immediately.